mdn/content/files/en-us/web/http/headers/content-security-policy/sources/index.md

 - {{CSP("form-action")}}
 - {{CSP("frame-ancestors")}}

-Directives that accept a list of source expressions may instead be given the single value `'none'`, indicating that no resources of the given type may be loaded (or, in the case of non-fetch directives, that the given ability is not allowed).
+Directives that accept a list of source expressions may instead be given the single value `'none'`, indicating that no resources of the given type may be loaded (or, in the case of non-fetch directives, that the associated feature is not allowed).

 ## Sources